WHAT IS PLAGIARISM

 Paraphrasing plagiarism

-Paraphrasing plagiarism occurs when an author uses someone else’s work, makes a few changes to words or phrases, and submits it as their own.
-This is the most common type of plagiarism, and many writers don’t know it’s a kind of plagiarism.
+Paraphrasing occurs when an author uses someone else’s work, makes a few changes to words or phrases, and submits it as their own.
+This is the most common type, and many writers don’t know it’s a kind of plagiarism.
 Even if you’re presenting another’s work in your own words, it remains their original idea, and you must credit them.

 Simple guidelines to avoid plagiarism